lmkr/mscprojects/README.md

 Below you will find a short introduction to the master thesis project that I am currently offering.
 If you are interested in one or more of the projects, then do not hesitate to contact me at:

 - Office: E503
-- Email:  lmkr replace-with-an-at-sign hvl.no
+- Email:  lmkr replace-me-with-an-at-sign hvl.no

 ## A New Software Tool for the Coloured Petri Nets Modelling Language